 Check out my upcoming webinar, Agile Development for Actuaries and Insurance Professionals, on April 24 at 1:00 ET, where I will dive into Agile best practices and discuss how they can be implemented throughout insurance companies and actuarial work.

-Laura heads the Risk Selection team at Haven Life, MassMutual’s in-house startup that is setting the pace for innovation in life insurance.
+Laura McKiernan Boylan, FSA, CERALaura heads the Risk Selection team at Haven Life, MassMutual’s in-house startup that is setting the pace for innovation in life insurance.
 She works with a team of software engineers to build technology that supports direct-to-consumer life insurance sales and underwriting.
 Prior to joining Haven Life, Laura was an actuary at AXA US.
 She worked on predictive underwriting, financial advisor analytics, hedging, and reinsurance.
 Laura received an A.B. in Applied Mathematics from Harvard College.